mbaumer/us_hep_funding/docs/_states/MT.md

 # MT -- Sen. Steve Daines (R) and  Sen. Jon Tester (D)
 ## Committees
+Steve Daines is the #4 Republican on the Senate Energy Subcommittee on Energy

 Steve Daines is the #14 Republican on the Senate Committee on Appropriations

 Steve Daines is the #6 Republican on the Senate Committee on Energy and Natural Resources